minitage/minitage.github.io/source/spec.rst

         - misc
         - django
         - tg
+        - pylons
         - zope

+    - You can use of course your own categories but be aware to name them with only letters and digits.
     - minitage installs a minibuild called MINIBUILDNAME to your minitage/CATEGORY/MINIBUILDNAME.
     - The steps ran are: